 This post may contain affiliate links, meaning if you book or buy something through one of these links, we may earn an affiliate commission at no additional cost to you.
 Learn more

-Open your mind, mouth, and heart to a satisfyingly scrumptious side of one of the most adventure-filled US states with these foods to try in Georgia, and let your senses succumb to their rustic beauty, juicy flavors, and gorge-worthy combinations.
+Open your mind, mouth, and heart to a satisfyingly scrumptious side of one of the most adventure-filled US states with these foods to try in Georgia.
+Guided by Madeline Marks, a writer and foodie who resides in Savannah, Georgia, let your senses succumb to their rustic beauty, juicy flavors, and gorge-worthy combinations.

 Foods to Try in Georgia, USA

 This dish is a delicious Southern classic to kickstart your Georgia tasting tour.
 They’re exactly what they sound like: sliced tomatoes dredged in flour and cornmeal and pan-fried.